-In its almost 220 years of history, Odessa has been through dramatic changes in citizenship and population, bloody revolutions, Nazi siege & occupation, heroic underground guerilla war, and even a cholera outbreak.
+In its almost 220 years of history, Odessa has been through dramatic changes in citizenship and population, bloody revolutions, German Nazi and Romanian siege & occupation, heroic underground guerilla war, and even a cholera outbreak.
 What allowed it to survive all of this, emerging with flying colors, is its relentless optimism, its undying sense of humor and artistry that permeate every pore of the city’s existence.

 Odessans are lovers and traders, not fighters.
-Over 70 different nationalities reside in this major trading port.
+Over 70 different nationalities reside in this major city-port.
 From the very childhood, they learn to co-exist peacefully and respect each other.
 This is a very colorful place and exceptional environment to enjoy life.
 This is where I was lucky enough to grow up.
 This is the city I love.

 Pushkinskaya (Pushkin Street) with its prized southern trees, cobblestones and beautiful classic buildings.